 FIGURE 1 A) Map and images of B) LILA impoundment #2 and C) Site 2 in Water Conservation Area 3A.
 Photo credits to B) Mark I. Cook and C) Nathan T. Barrus.

-FIGURE 2 A) The hydrologic treatments in LILA in 2020, and B) the zero-population growth isoclines of FAS as a function of juvenile (< 10 mm SL) survival and juvenile growth rates under two hydrologic treatments (good vs. poor egg laying conditions).
+FIGURE 2 A) The hydrologic treatments used in the modeling of the isocline..
+B) The zero-population growth isoclines illustrating the joint impact of juvenile growth rates and juvenile mortality.
+For the FAS juvenile snails are < 10 mm SL and survival is cumulative while juvenile growth rates were quantified with size dependency (Kgrowth).
+The two isoclines represent two reproductive (birth rate) conditions associated with water depth variation.
 The FAS breeding season is represented by the blue shaded area.

 FIGURE 3 Field picture showing the transects of tethers in LILA wetlands used to estimate daily survival (photo credit: Brandon Güell).
 Daily survival probabilities estimated from logistic regression from tethering data.
 Shaded areas indicate standard error.